Budget sleeping bags

 Rectangular or Mummy Shape?

 Thee are basically two shape types for camping bags.
-Rectangular bags offer plenty of room to roll around — which is great for side-sleepers, whereas mummy designs are sarcophagus-shaped (hence the term ‘mummy bag’).
+A rectangular sleeping bag offers plenty of room to roll around — which is great for side-sleepers, whereas mummy sleeping bags designs are sarcophagus-shaped (hence the term ‘mummy bag’).
 These are warmer and lighter than rectangular bags, but also more restrictive because they follow the contours of your body.

 Some manufacturers also offer semi-rectangular bags — sometimes called hybrids — which are a sort of cross between the two basic designs.
 (One of our review choices is a hybrid, so there’s more info on those later on.)